 Silke has a Masters in Museums & Media Studies, Linguistics and English Philology from the Free University of Berlin.

-In her first year with the NZ National Commission Silke was involved in the planning and delivery of the Youth Diversity Forum in 2019.
+In her first year with the NZ National Commission Silke was involved in the planning and delivery of the Youth Diversity Forum in 2019 hosted by the NZ National Commission for UNESCO in response to the Christchurch Mosque Attacks.

-For the past year Silke has been working on the New Zealand contribution to the UN Decade of Ocean Science for Sustainable Development (2021-2030).
+For the past two years Silke has been working on the New Zealand contribution to the UN Decade of Ocean Science for Sustainable Development (2021-2030) and most recently on the implementation of the UNESCO Global Geoparks Programme in Aotearoa.